 Peppermint Iced Tea

 Place a couple of bags of peppermint tea in a glass pitcher and let it “sun” for a couple of hours.
 Remove the tea bags, add natural sweetener (like stevia extract) and ice, top with a mint leaf and voila!
 Your belly flattening tea is ready to go.

 Enjoy de-bloating pineapple (which contains bromelain that aids in protein digestion—hence, flatter belly) on top of your yogurt (which contains probiotics “good” bacteria for good digestion).

 Top your smoothie or cereal with fiber-filled ground flax.
 Simply use your (not for coffee) mini coffee grinder for grinding these little baby seeds and then sprinkle them everywhere!

-Everyone is telling you to ramp up your fiber-well it’s true.
-Fiber it up daily.
-The American Heart Association recommends 25 to 30 grams daily, so be sure to add plenty of fresh fruits and vegetables, ground flax, fiber-rich cereal and nuts/seeds every day.
+The American Heart Association recommends 25 to 30 grams of fiber daily, so be sure to eat plenty of fresh fruits and vegetables, ground flax, fiber-rich cereal and nuts/seeds.

-I make it simple with one uber-super salad once or even twice a day, filling up on all that I need in one sitting.
+I make it simple with one uber-super salad, filling up on all that I need in one sitting.
 Sliced veggies, lean protein, healthy oil (olive oil vinaigrette) and maybe even some berries!